5 minutes for you: Motivating mantras to build workplace confidence

 What is a mantra?

-Commonly used in yoga, meditation and mindfulness practices, there is research, opens in a new tab that shows mantras, opens in a new tab can improve health and help us focus, decrease stress, and remain positive in the face of adversity.
+Commonly used in yoga, meditation and mindfulness practices, mantras , opens in a new tabhelp improve health and focus, decrease stress and assist us in staying positive during tough or challenging times.

-Mantras may help to give us a feeling of control over our day and how we react when stressful situations arise.
+Mantras can give us a feeling of control over a busy work day and even help us to react more calmly when stressful situations arise, opens in a new tab at the office.

 How do mantras work?

 Like other mindfulness practice, mantras can take time to feel natural and part of your routine.
-It’s important that you choose a mantra that relates specifically to you and something you want or need.
+It’s important that you choose a mantra that relates specifically to you and something you want or need so that it makes sense and resonates with your values.

-Best-selling author of Tiny Habits B.J.
-Fogg, opens in a new tab starts each day by getting out of bed, putting his feet on the floor and saying aloud, “It’s going to be a great day”.
-A mantra to inspire optimism and positivity, this small exercise has been one of the tiny habits Fogg claims has changed and improved his life.
+One of the best things about mantras is that they can be quick and simple.
+Best-selling author of Tiny Habits, opens in a new tab, B.J.
+Fogg, starts each day by getting out of bed, putting his feet on the floor and saying aloud, “It’s going to be a great day”.
+A mantra to inspire optimism and positivity, this quick exercise has been one of the tiny habits Fogg claims has changed and improved his health and his life.

 If you are struggling with self-doubt, need to build confidence for a big meeting or presentation, or simply want to project a positive persona at work, the right mantra could be a step in the right direction.